 "Elections" defines an election of the Executive Board.

 The Office of the DSA will conduct the election, and enforce the election regulations and campaign procedures.

+Elections for new officers will be held between March 15th and April 15th, with the exception of the UNMC Student Senate Representative(s).

+UNMC Student Senate Representative(s) will be elected in accordance with the Constitution of the Medical Center Student Senate (MCSS).

 For every election, the DSA shall send to every student an announcement of the election and a "Call for Nominations" of candidates depending on the academic calendar, allowing for at least two full business weeks for both nominations and elections (five business days each).

 Students in good standing, who are currently enrolled in COPH programs, may nominate themselves or any other student.

-Elections for new officers will be held in April, with the exception of the UNMC Student Senate Representative(s).

-UNMC Student Senate Representative(s) will be elected in accordance with the Constitution of the Medical Center Student Senate (MCSS).

-One nomination shall warrant inclusion on the final ballot.
+Students nominated for multiple positions may only accept the nomination for one position.

 One week after the "Call for Nominations," the DSA shall close the nominations and shall prepare a ballot, including the names of the candidates, for the final election.

+An accepted nomination shall warrant inclusion on the final ballot.

 The ballot may also contain a list of current issues of interest to students and will ask the latter opinions regarding those issues.